Understanding HOA Documents

-The home owners association’s (HOA) common interest community (CIC) governing documents contain the rules, regulations, and all other contractual terms by which homeowners in that community are bound.
-If a property is part of an association, the buyer becomes part of the association upon purchasing that property.
-Per the contract, the seller is obligated to provide the Association Documents to the buyer.
+The homeowners association’s (HOA), also known as “common interest community” (CIC), governing documents contain the rules, regulations, and all other contractual terms by which homeowners in that community are bound.
+If a property is part of an association, the Buyer becomes part of the association upon purchasing the property.
+Per the contract, the Seller is obligated to provide the association documents to the Buyer.

-- the new homeowners need to know the HOA’s Covenants, Conditions and Restrictions so they can abide by them
+- They need to know the HOA’s Covenants, Conditions and Restrictions (CCRs) so they can abide by them.

-- the new homeowners need to know when, where and how much they need to pay per month in HOA fees
+- To understand when, where and how much they need to pay for HOA fees.

-- the new homeowners need to know of any legal concerns or issues related to the HOA.
+- Be aware of any legal concerns or issues related to the HOA.

-Below is an overview of what these documents mean and how they can be obtained.
+The following is an overview of what HOA documents are and how they can be obtained.

 In most cases, HOA management companies are requiring a fee to compile and send the necessary documents.
-They may also require a seperate fee for a status letter and transfer fees upfront.
-Land Title and/or Comdocpro will pay these upfront fees and then collect the fee from paying customers at closing.
+They may also require a separate fee for a status letter and a transfer fee upfront.
+Land Title and/or ComDocPro will pay these upfront and then collect the fees at closing.

-The CIC documents should be ordered as soon as possible after the contract is executed, in order to meet the deadline specified in the contract.
-They provide the buyer with the financial status of the HOA, meeting minutes, declarations, by-laws, rules and regulations, etc., from the homeowner’s association.
-Some associations will provide these free of charge to the Seller directly; while other HOAs will charge for them.
+The Common Interest Community (CIC) documents should be ordered as soon as possible after the sale contract is executed, not only to meet the deadline specified in the contract, but to meet any other requirements the Buyer may request and to ensure the documents are the most updated.
+CIC documents provide the Buyer with the financial status of the HOA, meeting minutes, declarations, By-laws, Rules and Regulations, etc. Some associations will provide these free of charge to the Seller directly, while other HOAs will charge for them.

-The CIC/Association Documents also include the CCR’s which are disclosed on the Exceptions page of the title commitment.
-Land Title will automatically include a copy of the CCRS with the commitment, either as a link on the electronic version of the commitment, or as a paper copy sent out with the first commitment.
+The CIC/Association Documents also include the CCRs which are disclosed on Schedule B-2- Exceptions page of the Title Commitment.
+Land Title will automatically include a copy of the CCRs with the Commitment, either as a link on the electronic version of the Commitment, or as a paper copy sent out with the first Commitment.

-Land Title customers (with properties located in Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, Eagle, Elbert, El Paso, Jefferson, Larimer and Weld) have the benefit of the expertise of Land Title’s full service HOA Department called ComDocPro, which will provide the association transaction documents for a fee (with or without Land Title closing).
-The HOA Department staff is familiar with the nuances of the different local HOAs, stays up-to-date on legislative changes for homeowners associations, and offers CE classes to real estate agents.
-ComDocPro also offers a do-it-yourself (DIY) tool for home buyers.
+Land Title customers have the benefit of the expertise of our full-service HOA Department called ComDocPro.
+We will provide the association transaction documents for a fee with closings performed by Land Title.
+ComDocPro can also provide association documents for a “non-title document” order.
+(For more information, please check with ComDocPro at (303) 676-8482, or email@example.com.)
+The HOA department staff is familiar with the nuances of the different local HOAs, stays up-to-date on legislative changes for homeowners associations, and offers Continuing Education classes to real estate agents.
+ComDocPro also offers a Do-It-Yourself (DIY) tool for home buyers.

-Visit comdocpro.com for more information on ordering and pricing for HOA documents.
+For more information on the Do-It Yourself tool, and on ordering and pricing for HOA documents, visit: https://comdocpro.com/